 But an appellate attorney is never present at trial just for “show.”
 Our clients often ask our appellate attorneys to monitor trials and present a more dispassionate view of the proceedings: How are the jurors reacting to the evidence?
 What kinds of rulings has the trial judge made?
 How is the court receiving the evidence?
 What is the overall impression?
 Reporting on these issues not only provides clients with a different perspective, but also allows the trial lawyer to concentrate on one thing: trying the case.

 If it’s more than just monitoring a client wants, our appellate attorneys can leverage their distinct skill sets and work seamlessly with trial teams, both before and during trial.
 Preparing motions in limine, trial memoranda, and other written submissions are just some of the ways appellate attorneys can utilize their skills while easing a trial lawyer’s burden.
-We also frequently serve primary and excess carriers and other clients to monitor full liability and damages trials, helping to craft arguments and consulting on objections to preserve the record—while striving to work fluently and constructively with experienced trial counsel, never stepping on toes and sharing the common objective of protecting the clients’ rights.
+Our Appellate law team also frequently serves primary and excess carriers and other clients to monitor full liability and damages trials, helping to craft arguments and consulting on objections to preserve the record – while striving to work fluently and constructively with experienced trial counsel, never stepping on toes and sharing the common objective of protecting the clients’ rights.

-At the same time, our attorneys watch cases nationwide and inform clients and trial attorneys of important developments—during trials to make sure our arguments are based on the latest case law, but also in times of relative calm, seven days a week and 365 days a year, to keep our clients cognizant of trends that could affect their business.
+At the same time, our appellate attorneys watch cases nationwide and inform clients and trial attorneys of important developments – during trials to make sure our arguments are based on the latest case law, but also in times of relative calm, seven days a week and 365 days a year, to keep our clients cognizant of trends that could affect their business.

 Showing 15 of 15 results | Page 1 of 1